theanh0512/MovieAddict/README.md

 # Movie Addict Application (Android)
-Applicaiton that uses API from https://www.themoviedb.org/  to get the list of movies.
+Application that uses API from https://www.themoviedb.org/  to get the list of movies.
 It will show the movies details, trailers and related movies as well as reviews from users

 ## How to Contribute